CloudSnorkel/cdk-github-runners/API.md

 - *Implements:* <a href="#@cloudsnorkel/cdk-github-runners.IRunnerProvider">IRunnerProvider</a>

-GitHub Actions runner provider using Lambda to execute the actions.
+GitHub Actions runner provider using Lambda to execute jobs.

 Creates a Docker-based function that gets executed for each job.